vazco/vazco_access/README.md

 # Vazco Access

+## WORK IN PROGRESS! it does not work, contact me if you want to use it. czeslaaw@gmail.com

 Vazco-access allows to set a document level access/permission rules for showing, editing and removing documents (or any other actions).